 Python is a very flexible language where a single task can be performed in a number of ways, for example initializing lists can be performed in many ways.
-However there are subtle differences in these seemingly similar methods.
+However, there are subtle differences in these seemingly similar methods.
 Python which is popular for its simplicity and readability is equally infamous for being slow compared to C++ or Java.
-The ‘for’ loop is especially known to be slow whereas methods like map() and filter() known to be faster because they are written in C. Knowing the better and faster way to initialize lists might give you a slight edge in competitive programming.
+The ‘for’ loop is especially known to be slow whereas methods like map() and filter() are known to be faster because they are written in C. Knowing the better and faster way to initialize lists might give you a slight edge in competitive programming.

 The following are some of the ways to initialize lists(we create lists of size 1000 and initialize with zeros) in Python.

 We create an empty an list and run a for loop for n times using the append() method to add elements to the list.

 arr = for i in range(1000): arr.append(0)

 Using a while loop with a counter variable

 This is similar to the above method.
 However we use while loop instead.

 arr = i = 0 while(i<1000): arr.append(0)